PeerMeHQ/extensions/README.md

-# Superciety Apps & Extensions
+# Superciety Extensions

-## Available Apps
+## Available Extensions

 - Coindrip: [coindrip.finance](https://coindrip.finance)

-## Create your App
+## Create your Extension

-> Please get in touch or create an Github Issue before starting to work on your app integration!
+> Please get in touch or create an Github Issue before starting to work on your integration!

 ### Overview

 1. Fork this repository & work on it locally
-2. Make a copy of apps/template and adapt it to your needs
+2. Make a copy of `extensions/template` and adapt it to your needs
-3. Register your app in the root's `config.ts`
+3. Register your extension in the root's `config.ts`
 4. Start & keep working inside this directory
 5. Create a pull request with your changes to this repository

 ### Guideliness

 - Don't pull in any dependencies that are not absolutely necessary.
-- Only work inside the working directory of your app
+- Only work inside the working directory of your extension

-### Install all the dependencies
+### Installation

 To install the repository run: